CrowdedAstronaut/ross-phillips-portfolio/README.md

       />

-# Methadology
+# Methodology
 The goal of this site is to keep it as lightweight and accessible as possible.
-No fancy frameworks or SPAs here, even though I love using those technologies.
+No fancy frameworks or SPAs here, even though I love using those technologies when appropriate.